Winterflower/winterflower.github.io/_posts/2014-11-10-scikit-learn-tutorial.md

 layout: post
 title: Introductory Tutorial
 ---
 __Note: Previously there was an error in the label generation step.
-The spam examples, were labeled '1' and the ham examples '0'.
-This has now been corrected __
+The spam examples were labeled '1' and the ham examples '0'.
+This has now been corrected__

 Prerequisites: